timmak/arc-docs/en/aws/reference-npm-run-scripts.md

 ## <a href=#arc-dns id=arc-dns>`dns`</a>

-Setup a custom domain on Route53:
+Setting up a custom domain for API Gateway on Route53 requires the following steps:

+- Setup certificates with AWS Certificate Manager
+- Create a DNS Recordset on Route 53
+- Setup `staging` and `production` Domains in API Gateway
+- Create corosponding Alias records in Route 53

+Proceed through these steps by running:

 ```bash
 npm run dns
 ```

-> This command needs to be re-run as you progress through setup steps of creating/verifying certificates
+> Note: `npm run dns` needs to be re-run as you progress through setup steps of creating/verifying certificates

 ---